 Note: A swab of the faucet opening can also be collected and is recommended if assessing the outlet as a source of infection during a case investigation.

-- Ship the same day samples are collected for receipt in the laboratory for delivery within one to two days.
-Note: Maximum time from sample collection to culture should not exceed five days.
-Samples from the State of New York should not exceed two days.
+- Ship the same day samples are collected for receipt in laboratory for delivery within 24 hours(recommended) and not to exceed 48 hours.

 - Place bottles in box with insulated liner.